morfies/react-hybrid-demo/README.md

 - `ReactQueryStreamedHydration`
   > This is used to wrap our `App` and listen on `queryClient` to track all the queries happened in our Suspense boundaries, `dehydrate` the data on the server and then `hydrate` the data on the client, this way the client SDK gets to know the data has been called already.

-Waht all the Providers and components are doing here mainly are binding event listeners to be triggered by server data stream(which caused by react suspense streaming), then by client onload.
+What all the Providers and components are doing here mainly are binding event listeners to be triggered by server data stream(which caused by react suspense streaming), then by client onload.
+All about closures.